Frankie116/TF-using-modules/project-035/README.md

 [05] Enable a newly built server to use a snapshot with Jenkins, java & apache installed

-[06] Enable the same EIP to persist even after a Terraform destroy & re-apply
+[06] Enable the same EIP to persist even after a Terraform destroy & re-apply [Done]

 [07] Use Route53 to register Jenkins server dns name